Royals vs Blue Jays Prediction - MLB Picks 9/8/23

 The Kansas City Royals will head to Canada to begin a three-game set with the Toronto Blue Jays this Friday from the Rogers Centre.

 Royals Preview & Projected Starter

-Kansas City comes in at 44-99 after losing to Toronto.
-The Royals have been able to strike in this battle of blues, and they’ll look to avoid the brooms here in game three. couldn’t complete the sweep on Wednesday, and they’ll look to steal a few games from the Jays this weekend.
+Kansas City comes in at 44-97 after taking two of three from Chicago.
+The Royals couldn’t complete the sweep on Wednesday, and they’ll look to steal a few games from the Jays this weekend.
 The Kansas City offense is scoring 3.62 runs per game, while batting .233, with a .293 on-base percentage.
 The pitching staff carries a 5.25 ERA, with a 1.43 WHIP.

 Royals Player Trends & Props

 • Bobby Witt Jr. returned to the lineup with a RBI double in the game two victory, and he leads KC in hits (153), home runs (28) and RBI (85).

 • Maikel Garcia has totaled multiple bases in five of the last six games, and he leads the Royals in batting (.284), with 48 RBI.